fhmwg/current-tags/stage1-draft1.md

 2. If

-    a. a user provides additional metadata about an image, and
+    - a user provides additional metadata about an image, and
-    b. the metadata provided is of a type covered in this recommendation, and
+    - the metadata provided is of a type covered in this recommendation, and
-    c. the user does not request that the metadata be kept private:
+    - the user does not request that the metadata be kept private:

     then the application embeds the metadata in the image upon export as specified in this recommendation.